jorgebucaran/hyperapp/docs/getting-started.md

 state => <h1>{state}</h1>
 ```

-The [app(props)](/docs/api.md#app) function wraps everything together and renders the view on the DOM.
+The [app()](/docs/api.md#app) function wraps everything together and renders the view on the DOM.

-The app function renders the view in the [document.body](https://developer.mozilla.org/en-US/docs/Web/API/Document/body) by default.
+The view is attached to the [document.body](https://developer.mozilla.org/en-US/docs/Web/API/Document/body) by default.

 To mount the application on a different element, use the [root](/docs/api.md#root) property.